abrahamgue05/Learning_C_Language/Youtube/CS50x_2024_Lectures/Lecture_4_Memory/Lecture_4.md

 - *RGB*: Red, Green, Blue.

-- *Hexadecimal*: # 00RED 00GREEN 00BLUE none of each color = black .
+- *Hexadecimal*: # 00RED 00GREEN 00BLUE none of each color = black.

 - 00 none of the color FF full of the color.